bizzappdev/odoo_apps/oerp_develop_test_mode/README.md

-OpenERP - Develop - Test Mode
+Odoo - Develop - Test Mode
 =============================

 OpenERP / Odoo Module which help you to set the database for Test or Development mode.